kieranelby/UbiTok.io/README.md

 Yes - transaction times are much slower than a centralised exchange.
 This is hard to avoid - we need 1000s of Ethereum nodes worldwide to agree on the state of the orderbook (without trusting each other).
 You won't find High Frequency Traders on UbiTok.io - not necessarily a bad thing for everyone else!
 We've also had to reduce the number of price levels offered to allow us to perform best execution on-chain - so you'll see prices like 1.23, not 1.2298502.

 ## What are your fees?
 How do UbiTok.io make money?
+Because we're not dealing with banks, or user sign-ups, or hosting providers, we have much lower costs than traditional exchanges.

+We guarantee to:
-We charge no fees (0%) for deposits, withdrawals, or for trading.
+ - never charge any fees (0%) for depositing or withdrawing Ethereum, or Ethereum-based tokens;
+ - never charge any trading fees (0%) for orders that add liquidity to the exchange (that is, orders that rest on the book);
+ - never charge a trading fee of more than 0.1% for orders that take liquidity from the exchange (that is, orders that match against an order on the book)

-Rather than get into a race to the bottom on exchange fees, we hope to offer value-added products and services that build on top of our core exchange.
+We hope to go totally fee-free by offering value-added products and services that build on top of our core exchange - see roadmap below.

 Email fundraising@ubitok.io if you'd like to hear about early investment opportunities.